 Watkins says one way to keep chicks from doing this is to make brooder pens that feature rounded corners.
 In henhouses, a sound preventative strategy is to affix cardboard slats to the four corners so that chickens wonâ€™t congregate in a narrow spot.
 Poking holes in these slats beforehand could prevent a pullet or cockerel from suffocating should it somehow manage to maneuver behind the cardboard.
 Also, cover the top of the cardboard to decrease the chances of birds moving behind it.

-Another helpful tip is to leave a light on for the first few nights young birds sleep in the henhouse.
+Another helpful tip: Leave a light on for the first few nights that young birds sleep in the henhouse.
 Chicks typically spend the first weeks of their lives with some sort of light on in the brooder, and suddenly being inside a strange building with no illumination can be quite jarring, so birds often respond by rushing into a corner.